Keywords within Titles with the Highest Value, Backend Searchterms Second

 To get the most out of a keyword, it should be placed within the title, followed by the backend keywords, bulletpoints and description.

 For Amazon search purposes it has no effect to place keywords in multiple sections, although multiple entries can lead to better results for Google SEO purposes.

 According to Sellics' latest algorithm tests, all characters that follow after position 250 will be valued equally as the backend searchterms.
 It is therefore not recommendable to use all of the 500 characters available for titles, as too many keywords can also harm the "readability" of your titles.

-According to Amazon's Style Guides, the title should be limited to 150 or 200 characters though, depending on the product category.
+According to Amazon's Style Guides, the title should be limited to 80 - 200 characters though, depending on the product category.

 Pro Tip: On mobile devices only around 70 of the title's characters will be visible, so make sure to place your most relevant keywords with the biggest selling points at the start of the title!

-Since early 2017 most product categories only allow a total of 250 Bytes accross all backend keywords (in contrast to the previous 5000 characters).
+Since August 2018 most product categories only allow a total of 249 Bytes accross all backend keywords.

 This is explained in more detail in this article (click here).